TGRstack/typescript-graphql-react-app/README.md

 - [x] 🚀  ES2018+ support syntax that is stage-3 or later in the TC39 process.
 - [x] 🎛  Preconfigured to support development and optimized production builds
 - [x] 🎶  `typescript` incremental returns reducing development bugs
-- [ ] :guardsman:  Declaration file for TS included with the buildribution
 - [x] 🚦  `tslint` configured for strict, consistent, code style

 ### React